-Remote desert village, established in 1690.
-Village has a typical vernacular architecture – dry stone walls and often – columns.
+A remote desert village, established in 1690.
+The village has a typical vernacular architecture – dry stone walls and often – columns.

 When Peter Hudson set off for Mauritania, he knew it only as a big blank space on a map of Africa.
 Traveling from the capital, Nouakchott, hardly more than a desert encampment, he found among the oases and ancient caravan towns a people in harmony with their harsh surroundings and began to understand something of the emerging nation’s confrontation with the This book describes Hudson’s travels as he progressed by foot, canal and donkey.

 To the Moon and Timbuktu: A Trek Through the Heart of Africa

 Nina Sovich had always yearned for adventures in faraway places; she imagined herself leading the life of a solitary traveler.
 Yet at the age of thirty-four, she found herself married and contemplating motherhood.
 Catching her reflection in a window spotted with Paris rain, she no longer saw the fearless woman who spent her youth traveling in Cairo, Lahore, and the West Bank staring back at her.